1996 Major League Baseball postseason: New York Yankees (AL) vs. Atlanta Braves (NL)

 This was the third World Series matchup between the Braves and Yankees.
 They previously met in 1957 and 1958 when the Braves were still based out of Milwaukee, with the Braves winning the former and the Yankees winning the latter after trailing 3–1 in the series.
 The Yankees overcame a two-games-to-none series deficit to upset the defending World Series champion Braves in six games, winning their first title since 1978.

 At first, it appeared as if the Yankees were no match for the defending champion Braves.
 In the first World Series games played in the Bronx in 15 years, John Smoltz pitched six solid innings as the Braves blew out the Yankees in Game 1.
 Greg Maddux pitched eight innings of shutout baseball in Game 2 as the Braves took a 2–0 series lead headed to Atlanta.
 There, the Yankees responded.
 Bernie Williams helped lead the Yankees to victory in Game 3 to get on the board in the series.
-Game 4 was an offensive slugfest which the Yankees won after coming back from an 0-6 deficit to even the series at two.
+Game 4 was an offensive slugfest which the Yankees won in extra innings after putting up eight unanswered runs to even the series at two, capped off by a RBI sacrifice fly from Charlie Hayes in the top of the tenth.
 In Game 5, Andy Pettitte pitched eight shutout innings as the Yankees won 1-0 to take a 3–2 series lead headed back to the Bronx.
 Game 5 was the last game ever played at Atlanta–Fulton County Stadium.
-In Game 6, the Yankees jumped out to a 3–0 lead early, and while the Braves cut their lead to one in the top of the ninth, the Yankees ultimately prevailed to secure the title.
+In Game 6, the Yankees jumped out to a 3–0 lead early, and while the Braves cut their lead to one in the top of the ninth, the Yankees held on to secure the title.

 The Yankees’ eighteen-year drought between championships was the longest for the franchise, and was their longest drought since going fifteen years without winning a title from 1962 to 1977.
 This victory marked the start of a dynasty for the Yankees.
-They would return to the World Series two years later, and swept the San Diego Padres to begin a three peat from 1998 to 2000.
+They would return to the World Series two years later, where they swept the San Diego Padres to start a three-peat from 1998 to 2000.

 The Braves would return to the World Series three years later only to be defeated by the Yankees again in a sweep, as they became the second victim of the Yankees’ three-peat from 1998 to 2000.
 They wouldn’t win their next championship until 2021, where they defeated the Houston Astros in six games.